santiberna/santiberna.github.io/content/projects/blossom.md

 badges:
     - "C++"
     - "Custom Engine"
-    - "Procedural Level Editor"
+    - "Level Editor"
-    - "Dear ImGui"
-    - "OpenGL"
-    - "Perforce"
     - "Visual Studio"
     - "University"

 meta:
-  - "👥Team Size: 10 (🛠️6, 🎮2, 🎨3)"
+  - "👥Team Project"
   - "⌛Duration: 16 weeks"
   - "💻Platforms: Windows and PS5"

-Summary: "Team project where I worked on Level loading and Serialization, Procedural placement of objects using texture masks and perlin noise, Editor GUI for editing a scene."
+Summary: "Team project where I worked on **Level loading and Serialization**, **Procedural placement of objects** using texture masks and perlin noise, **Editor GUI** for editing a scene, all for creating amazing nature landscapes with minimal manual work."
 ---

+## Introduction

 Blossom is a game where you play as a bee collecting honey around a beautiful 3D environment.
 This project originally started as a custom rendering engine for nature scenes. **Developed for both PC and the PS5.**

-The game is available on [Itch.io (Link)](https://buas.itch.io/blossom-engine) and the [OpenGL port is available on GitHub (Link)](https://github.com/BredaUniversityGames/Blossom)
+The game is available on [Itch.io](https://buas.itch.io/blossom-engine) and the [OpenGL port is available on GitHub](https://github.com/BredaUniversityGames/Blossom)

+Our team was composed of 6 programmers, 2 designers and 3 visual artists.

-## Contributions
+## What I did

 Within the team, I was assigned the role of Engine Programmer.